Run Snowpark queries with the ExternalPythonOperator in Apache Airflow

 Go to the Airflow UI, unpause your py_virtual_env

-DAG and trigger it to run your Snowpark query in an isolated Python virtual environment.
-Open your tasks logs to see the list of installed packages and the results of your query printed:
+DAG, and trigger it to run your Snowpark query in an isolated Python virtual environment.
+Open your tasks logs to see the results of your query printed:

 Other methods for running tasks in isolated environments